moonbeam-foundation/moonbeam-presentations/Workshop-Joshy/README.md

 ===============================================
 We'll start from the node template, and assume you've followed the first two tutorials at substrate.dev/tutorials.

+As you work through this material, you may reference this branch where I have completed each step in its own commit. https://github.com/JoshOrndorff/substrate-node-template/commits/frontier-workshop

 ## Add EVM pallet to runtime

 Here we add the EVM pallet to the runtime.
 For reference, you can see this work in commit [0e6238b](https://github.com/JoshOrndorff/substrate-node-template/commit/0e6238bee8b61c7d87cbc5ecbde7ed93f80b60a4).